When teachers stop learning, so do students.

-As an evolving educator and leader, I look for ways to strengthen school climate, teacher learning, student experience and learning, and community involvement.
-I add to my own learning and leadership by investing in my school in large and small ways.
-In the past school year, I exemplified my abilities to lead in various ways including:
+As an evolving educator, I look for ways to add to my learning and leadership.
+In the past school year, I exemplified my abilities to coach and lead in various ways including:

 - built effective discipline practices, ensuring solid relationships with students and parents

 - developed multiple sessions of social-emotional-learning (SEL) student-focused tutorial programs that are/will be implemented with the entire student body

 - worked with developing teachers, such as training first-year science teachers and mentoring a student teacher, to build strong classroom management practices and intentional lesson cycles to enhance student learning and experiences

 - coordinated 300+ volunteers for Back to School Fair for LISD

 By integrating these skills with my secondary and elementary teaching experience and curriculum-building skills, I will strive to coach and strengthen LISD teachers providing professional learning opportunities that in turn positively impact our students' learning.

 As an instructional leader and facilitator, my goal is to: